 Cabins

-A man in a wheelchair heads to the door of a rental cabin in the trees at Dead Horse Ranch State ParkA genuine log cabin experience will really elevate your Dead Horse Ranch experience!
-Eight one-room cabins are available to visitors that would like to extend their stay, but would rather not do so in the campground.
+A man in a wheelchair heads to the door of a rental cabin in the trees at Dead Horse Ranch State ParkA Dead Horse Ranch cabin experience will elevate your trip by placing you comfortably in the middle of an outdoor adventure!
+Eight one-room "glamping" cabins are available to visitors that would like to extend their stay, but would rather not do so in the campground.
 All eight cabins have electricity, lighting, and heating/cooling but there is no water available.
 These dry cabins are however situated close to a clean restroom with showers.
 The cabin loop is tucked away in a mesquite thicket which really adds to the remote feel of your fun cabin adventure!

 Cabin Information